 A permanent cumulative file is maintained for each student.
 The main content of each file relates to grades, and standardized test results.
 FCS will release the contents of the cumulative records to another school upon request.
 Before any records can be released, the financial account of the student's family must be current.
 Records will not be released until this condition is met.
 With a two-business day notice and barring a court order to the contrary, any parent may request access to his/her child's cumulative file.
 This file may be reviewed in the presence of a school administrator.
 All requests for academic records must be in writing from the custodial parent.
+All inquiries and requests for financial records must be in writing from the custodial parent.
 All inquiries and requests for financial records must be in writing from the person who signed the tuition financial contract.